KBSBAUDRICE/Retarget/README.md

  - Rigify Game Friendly
  - Renames Bones
  - Extract Metarig
- - Apply As Rest Pose
+ - Apply As Rest Pose and align the mesh to this new rest pose
  - Apply Scale / Create Scale Offset
  - Merge Head/Tail